 A Quick Peek into Greater Omaha’s Economy

-Optimistic Outlook — More than 100 of Greater Omaha’s CEOs completed this year’s Economic Outlook Survey.
-The majority of companies reported doing as well or better financially in 2018 as in 2017.
+Optimistic Outlook — Over 100 of Greater Omaha’s CEOs completed this year’s Economic Outlook Survey.
+The majority of companies reported doing as well or better financially in 2019 as in 2018.

-Furthermore, CEOs are most optimistic about their potential to grow sales revenue in 2019.
-Most also anticipate supporting their current levels of capital investment and employees, with more than a third expecting to increase jobs and investment.
+Furthermore, CEOs are most optimistic about their potential to grow sales revenue in 2020.
+Most also anticipate supporting their current levels of capital investment and employees, with almost half expecting to increase jobs and investment.

-Approximately 60% of company CEOs said that their sales revenue increased in 2018, compared to 2017.
-About 40% of companies expect to increase the amount of capital investment and employment.
-About half said that, in 2018, their company invested relatively the same amount of capital (46.1%) and created the same number of jobs (53.9%) as 2017.
+Almost 60% of company CEOs said that their sales revenue increased in 2019, compared to 2018.
+Over 40% of companies expect to increase the amount of capital investment and employment.
+About half said that, in 2019, their company invested relatively the same amount of capital (51%) and created the same number of jobs (49%) as 2018.

 Future Economic Growth

-When asked to predict how their companies will perform in 2019, more than two-thirds of CEOs (71%) project that their sales revenue will be higher.
-In terms of jobs, just under half (47%) expect to increase the number of employees in their company.
-Finally, more than a third (38%) plan to invest more capital in 2019 than 2018.
-When compared to previous responses, 2018 CEO respondents are slightly more optimistic than the five-year average on their future sales revenue, job growth and capital investment.
+When asked to predict how their companies will perform in 2020, almost 70% project that their sales revenue will be higher.
+In terms of jobs, less than half (45%) expect to increase the number of employees in their company.
+Finally, 46% plan to invest more capital in 2020 than 2019.
+When compared to previous responses, 2019 CEO respondents are slightly more optimistic than the 5-year average on their future sales revenue, job growth and capital investment.

 What factors are important for growth?

-According to the CEOs who took the survey, the most important factors for growing their business are: labor availability, labor costs (wage/salary) and benefit costs (health insurance, retirement, etc.).
+According to the CEOs who took the survey, the most important factors for growing their business are: attracting employees, retaining employees, and labor costs (wage/salary).

-The largest share of surveyed CEOs’ companies belong to Professional & Business Services industries (23%), followed by Financial Activities industries (21%) and Education & Health Care industries (13%).
+The largest share of surveyed CEOs’ companies belong to Professional & Business Services industries (25%), and Financial Activities industrities (25%), followed by Other Services industries (16%).

-(Professional & Business Services includes companies offering services like: legal, accounting, architecture/engineering, design, computer system/design, professional consulting, security, landscaping, employment placement, janitorial, etc. Financial Services include companies like banks, insurance carriers, payment processors, and real estate etc.)
+Professionals, Scientific and Technical Services include companies offering services like: legal, accounting, architecture/engineering, design, computer system/design, professional consulting, security, landscaping, employment placement, janitorial, etc. Financial Services include companies like banks, insurance carriers, payment processors and real esate, etc.)

-About a third of the CEOs’ companies have fewer than 10 employees and 11% have 500 or more.
+Over 20% of the CEOs’ companies have fewer than 10 employees and 14% have 500 or more.
 Our survey had a smaller share of companies with fewer than 10 employees and a larger share of companies in all other size categories, compared to the metro’s norm.